 Non-residents of Israel who hold our Shares are able to receive any dividends, and any amounts payable upon the dissolution, liquidation and winding up of our affairs, repayable in non-Israeli currency at the rate of exchange prevailing at the time of conversion.
 However, Israeli income tax is generally required to have been paid or withheld on these amounts.
 In addition, the statutory framework for the potential imposition of currency exchange control has not been eliminated, and may be restored at any time by administrative action.

-United States Federal Income Tax Considerations.
+United States Federal Income Tax Considerations

-The following is a summary of the material U.S. federal income tax consequences that apply to U.S. Holders who hold Alon Holdings' ADSs or ordinary shares (together "Shares") as capital assets for tax purposes.
-This summary is based on current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), current and proposed Treasury regulations promulgated thereunder, and administrative and judicial decisions as of the date hereof, all of which are subject to change, possibly on a retroactive basis.
-This summary does not address all U.S. federal income tax matters that may be relevant to a particular perspective holder or all tax considerations that may be relevant with respect to an investment in Alon Holdings' Shares.
+The following is a summary of the material U.S. federal income tax consequences that apply to U.S. Holders who hold Alon Blue Square's ADSs or ordinary shares (together "Shares") as capital assets for tax purposes.
+This summary is based on current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), current and proposed Treasury regulations promulgated thereunder, and administrative and judicial decisions as of the date hereof and the U.S.-Israel Double Tax Treaty, all of which are subject to change, possibly on a retroactive basis.
+This summary does not address all U.S. federal income tax matters that may be relevant to a particular perspective holder or all tax considerations that may be relevant with respect to an investment in Alon Blue Square's Shares.

-This summary does not address tax considerations applicable to a holder of a Alon Holdings Shares that may be subject to special tax rules including, without limitation, the following:
+This summary does not address tax considerations applicable to a holder of a Alon Blue Square Shares that may be subject to special tax rules including, without limitation, the following:

-- dealers or traders in securities, currencies or notional principal contracts;

-- financial institutions;

-- insurance companies;

-- real estate investment trusts;

-- banks;

-- investors subject to the alternative minimum tax;

-- tax-exempt organizations;

-- traders that have elected mark-to-market accounting;

-- investors that hold Shares as part of a "straddle", "hedge", or "conversion transaction" with other investments; - regulated investment companies; - investors that actually or constructively own 10 percent or more of our voting shares; - investors that are treated as partnerships or other pass through entities for U.S. federal income purposes and persons who hold the Shares through partnerships or other pass through entities; and - investors whose functional currency is not the U.S. dollar.
+- dealers or traders in securities, currencies or notional principal contracts; - financial institutions; - insurance companies; - real estate investment trusts; - banks; - investors subject to the alternative minimum tax; - tax-exempt organizations; - traders that have elected mark-to-market accounting; - investors that hold Shares as part of a "straddle", "hedge", or "conversion transaction" with other investments; - regulated investment companies; - investors that actually or constructively own 10 percent or more of our voting shares; - investors that are treated as partnerships or other pass through entities for U.S. federal income purposes and persons who hold the Shares through partnerships or other pass through entities; - investors whose functional currency is not the US dollar: and - expatriates or former long-term residents of the United States.